Do you suffer from chronic knee or hip pain?

 Your physician should discuss the specific risks associated with MAKO® and other treatment options with you.
 In addition, you should be informed of any pre-operative and post-operative instructions by your surgeon or his or her staff.

 As a knee arthroplasty procedure, MAKO® is typically covered by insurance (check with your health insurer ahead of time).
-In some cases it may be performed on an outpatient basis depending on what your surgeon determines is the right course of treatment for you.
+In some cases, it may be performed on an outpatient basis, depending on what your surgeon determines is the right course of treatment for you.

-MAKO® is a robotic arm-assisted total hip replacement procedure designed for those suffering with inflammatory or non-inflammatory degenerative hip joint disease.
+MAKO® total hip arthroplasty is designed to achieve a new level of precision using the latest techniques in total hip replacement and is designed to restore mobility and an active lifestyle.
 Using real-time information and images of your hip, your surgeon controls accurate implant placement, which can be difficult to achieve with traditional total hip replacement techniques without a robotic arm.

 • Accurate placement of your hip implant using the surgeon-controlled robotic arm system, which can reduce the likelihood of hip dislocation